How to Become an FBI Agent: FBI Careers in a Glance

 Diversified

-To enter the diversified program a person must have a bachelor’s degree in any area plus three or more years of full-time experience working.
+To enter the diversified program, a person must have a bachelor’s degree in any area plus three or more years of full-time work experience.

-An advanced degree along with two years of full-time experience working will be accepted as well.
+An advanced degree, along with two years of full-time work experience, will be accepted as well.

 After an individual qualifies for one of the five programs of entry, they will be prioritized in the hiring process based on the areas that the FBI is currently recruiting for.